ekarsilodh/dvcf/README.md

 ---

-If you find this tool useful, please ⭐ star the repository!
+## If you find this tool useful and have used it in your work, please ⭐ star the repository and cite the following:
+E. Lodh, “Streamlit-Based Interactive Trio VCF Analyzer for Structural Variant Interpretation”.
+Zenodo, Dec.
+01, 2025. doi: [10.5281/zenodo.17781941](https://doi.org/10.5281/zenodo.17781941).